astrosega/astrosega.github.io/_teaching/2025-spring-teaching-3.md

 Course Material
 --------------
-The primary "required readings" are in the OpenStax book [University Physics 1](https://openstax.org/details/books/astronomy-2e).
+The primary "required readings" are in the OpenStax book [Astronomy-2e](https://openstax.org/details/books/astronomy-2e).
 We will also be using [Stellarium](https://stellarium-web.org/), given the difficulty to see the nigth sky in Panama City.
 Likewise, for a stand-in Planetarium we will be using [The World Wide Telescope](https://www.worldwidetelescope.org/)

 Here are some additional resources: